zephyraf/0day/README.md

 Mutiple Redirect

-Redirect to Multiple Domain if 1 domain gets Deceptive Easy to Use
+Redirect to Multiple Domain if 1 domain gets Deceptive \n Easy to Use
 API Parsing